 An advanced internship is required for all students in the studio art major.
 This requirement will provide art students with experiences in art related businesses and nonprofits organizations.
 Art majors may arrange internships with correlative art or design businesses, art centers, design firms, artist and artisan studios.
 An art faculty member serves as the student's faculty sponsor.
-Internships are arranged through the Harrington Center with approval and evaluation by the advisor, faculty sponsor and the Harrington Center.
-Specific information is available from the Harrington Center.
+Internships are arranged through the Harrington Center for Experiential Learning with approval and evaluation by the advisor, faculty sponsor and the Harrington Center for Experiential Learning.
+Specific information is available from the Harrington Center for Experiential Learning.
 Graded pass/fail.